Welcome to today's edition of the Rush 24-7 podcast.

 Whatever we do, they're going to keep doing it.

-Have you heard the latest from the leader of Al Qaeda in Iraq?
+Have you heard the latest from the leader of al-Qaeda in Iraq?

-He wants to start capturing Americans all over the world, putting them in prison until we release the blind shaken Ramza Youssef from our prisons for their roles in the 1993 World Trade Center.
+He wants to start capturing Americans all over the world, putting them in prison until we release the blind Shaken Ramza Youssef from our prisons for their roles in the 1993 World Trade Center.

-Because like the Germans cancel the opera before doing something that might offend the Muslims and have them go nuts in the streets.
+Ooh, because like the Germans cancel the opera before doing something that might offend the Muslims and have them go nuts in the streets, follow the great lead of our great ally, Germany.

 Even though this wasn't the German government, it was German opera.

-Still, the arts and croissant crowd, the smartest people among us, a bunch of literary artistic avant-garde elites.
+Still, the arts and croissant crowd, the smartest people among us, a bunch of literary, artistic, avant-garde elites.

 And I'm sure you count them among some of your best friends in a stylistic sense.